nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 4.1.8 Parameter Updates

 The tutorial defined a `factor2` parameter in the `MathReceiver` component.
 The code generator creates two commands for each parameter: `XXXX_PRM_SET` and `XXX_PRM_SAVE` where `XXX` is an upper case version of the parameter name.
-The `FACTOR2_PRM_SET` command will set the value in `MathReceiver`, while `FACTOR2_PRM_SAVE` will send it to `PrmDb` for storage. `PrmDb` is an F` infrastructure component that reads and writes parameters to storage.
+The `FACTOR2_PRM_SET` command will set the value in `MathReceiver`, while `FACTOR2_PRM_SAVE` will send the current value to `PrmDb` for storage. `PrmDb` is an F' infrastructure component that reads and writes parameters to storage.
 It is important to note that `PrmDb` does not immediately write the value to storage.
 There is an explicit `PRM_SAVE_FILE` command that will take all the parameter values currently in RAM and write them.

 #### 4.1.8.1 Setting the Parameter Value